ltelab/disdrodb/CONTRIBUTING.rst

 .. note::
 	To maintain consitency, make sure to stick to version and the rule configuration defined in the `.pre-commit-config.yaml` file.
-This information is be used in the CI.
+This information is used in the CI.